carlzang/schizophrenia-functionome/README.md

 # schizophrenia-functionome
-schizophrenia and control functionoomes data
+schizophrenia and control functionome data used in this study.